KumailP/ai-report-parser/backend/README.md

 The application uses SQLModel to define both ORM models and API schemas:

 - **Report**: Represents a processed financial report with metadata
+- **PositionType**: Represents standardized financial position types with codes and categories
 - **ReportPosition**: Represents a specific financial position with current/previous values
-- **STANDARD_POSITIONS**: Dictionary defining standardized financial position codes and descriptions

 ### API Endpoints